ayaka-qc/ayaka-qc.github.io/index.md

 Hi!
 I am Ayaka Naganuma, a master's student in [Public and International Affairs at the University of Ottawa](https://www.uottawa.ca/faculty-social-sciences/public-international-affairs), and an incoming PhD student in [Urban Design and Planning at the University of Washington](https://sites.uw.edu/urbdpphd/).

-I research climate change adaptation, disaster and climate risk, environmental inequality, and climate governance, using quantitative causal inference and environmental data analysis.
-My work examines climate-related labor risks, post-disaster recovery, and adaptation decision-making in climate-vulnerable regions.

-I am passionate about producing evidence that supports equitable, data-driven climate policy.
+I research climate change adaptation, disaster and climate resilience, environmental inequality, and climate governance.
+I am passionate about producing evidence that supports equitable, data-driven  urban planning and policy.

 <a href="/assets/files/CV/Ayaka_Naganuma_Social_202511.pdf" class="btn">📄 CV (Last updated: Nov 2025)</a>